SummaryRead the full fact sheet

 - Reaching out to grab food or spoons to put in their mouth

-- Digestive system – digestive enzymes that help to digest food are developed.
+- Digestive system – the body develops enzymes to digest food.

-- Immune system – immune gut defense mechanism is fully developed.
+- Immune system – immune gut defence mechanism is fully developed.

-- Mouth and tongue – your baby is able to move food to the back of their mouth and swallow safely.
+- Mouth and tongue – your baby can move food to the back of their mouth and swallow safely.

-- Head and neck – your baby is able to hold their head up; head control helps them to sit up straight and swallow.
+- Head and neck – your baby can hold their head up – head control helps them to sit up straight and swallow.